 Senior Program Manager

 Mac is the program coordinator of 21CC.
 His research focuses on access to capital for small businesses and urban economic growth.
-He serves on the board of WYPR, on the board of Waverly Main Street, and is a mentor at William Pinderhughes Elementary in Sandtown-Winchester, Baltimore.
+He serves on the board of WYPR, NPR’s local affiliate station.
 He received his MA in Scottish History from the University of Edinburgh and his MLitt in Scottish Historical Studies from the University of St Andrews with a focus on the socio-economic causes of migration in 19th century Scotland and the Americas.

 Vrshank Ravi is a full-time researcher with 21CC.
 He graduated Johns Hopkins in 2019 with a B.A. in Biophysics and Economics.
 Harboring interests in political economy and urban policy, Vrshank puts his varied background to use in quantitative analysis for 21CC’s projects.
 Vrshank’s work in 21CC hopes to prepare him for graduate school in the next few years.

 Nils is a senior fellow at 21CC and Associate Professor in Finance and Real Estate at Maastricht University.
 He is an expert on green buildings.
 See his Google Scholar page here.
 View his faculty page here.

 Denise is a senior fellow at 21CC and lecturer in urban economics at Harvard University.
 She is the co-author of Urban Economics and Real Estate Markets.
 See her Google Scholar page here.
 View her faculty page here.

 Stuart Schrader is a senior fellow at 21CC, the Associate Director of the Program in Racism, Immigration, and Citizenship, and a Lecturer / Assistant Research Scientist at John Hopkins University.
 View his faculty page here.